bijoutrouvaille/jquery.sample/README.md

 evertything else: will set the inner text of using jQuery .text() method
 ```

-This is nice but we have many robots with different names:
+This is nice but what if we have many robots with different names:

 ```javascript
 data = [